savvasdalkitsis/json-merge/README.md

 json-merge
 ======

-**json-merge** is a library allowing you to merge two json files for the JVM.
+**json-merge** is a library allowing you to merge two json files for the JVM written in Kotlin.

 It currently supports two modes for merging arrays and objects.